nubenetes/awesome-kubernetes/docs/ansible.md

 * [zdnet.com: ed Hat expands Ansible ready to run cloud programs 🌟](https://www.zdnet.com/article/red-hat-expands-ansible-ready-to-run-cloud-programs/) And, on top of more plug-and-play Ansible programs, you can now run Ansible hand-in-glove with Red Hat OpenShift.
 * [theregister.com: Juggling Ansible, OpenShift and K8s?
 This is for you: Red Hat couples automation to cluster management](https://www.theregister.com/2020/10/14/redhat_ansible_kubernetes/)
 * [redhat.com: Ansible Essentials: Simplicity in Automation Technical Overview (Free Course) 🌟](https://www.redhat.com/en/services/training/do007-ansible-essentials-simplicity-automation-technical-overview)
-* [opensource.com: 10 Ansible modules for Linux system automation 🌟](https://opensource.com/article/20/10/ansible-modules-linux) These handy modules save time and hassle by automating many of your daily tasks, and they're easy to implement with a few commands.
+* [opensource.com: 10 Ansible modules for Linux system automation c](https://opensource.com/article/20/10/ansible-modules-linux) These handy modules save time and hassle by automating many of your daily tasks, and they're easy to implement with a few commands.
 * [redhat.com: Renewing my thrill at work with Ansible](https://www.redhat.com/sysadmin/renewed-thrill-ansible)
 * [opensource.com: Set up an Ansible lab in 20 minutes](https://opensource.com/article/20/12/ansible-lab) Build an environment to support learning and experimenting with new software.
 * [opensource.com: 4 lines of code to improve your Ansible play](https://opensource.com/article/21/1/improve-ansible-play)
 * [redhat.com: Demystifying Ansible for Linux sysadmins](https://www.redhat.com/sysadmin/demystifying-ansible-sysadmins) Taking the labor out of labor-intensive tasks is what Ansible is all about.
 Learn the basics here.
+* [opensource.com: 10 ways Ansible is for everyone 🌟](https://opensource.com/article/21/1/ansible) Expand your knowledge and skills with the top 10 Ansible articles plus five news summaries from 2020

 ##  Red Hat Ansible Automation Platform
 - [redhat.com: Red Hat Ansible Automation Platform Enhancements and New Certified Ansible Content Collections Refine the Automation Experience to Drive Business Imperatives](https://www.redhat.com/en/about/press-releases/red-hat-ansible-automation-platform-enhancements-and-new-certified-ansible-content-collections-refine-automation-experience-drive-business-imperatives) Ready-to-use, curated automation for a wide range of platforms, public clouds, network and security technologies help organizations more easily get started with the latest trusted automation